robovm/robovm-docs/en/advanced-topics/hacking.md

 git clone https://github.com/robovm/robovm-eclipse.git
 ```

->NOTE: If you plan on sending us patches for RoboVM, fork these three repositories on Github and clone your forks instead!
+>NOTE: If you plan on sending us patches for RoboVM, fork these four repositories on Github and clone your forks instead!
 See this [guide about keeping your forks in synch](https://help.github.com/articles/configuring-a-remote-for-a-fork/) with our master repositories (upstream).

->NOTE: When packaing a custom RoboVM distribution via the `robovm-dist` project, the distribution Maven assembly will copy the binaries from `robovm/vm/binaries`, not `robovm/vm/target/binaries`.
-Invoke `robovm/vm/copy-binaries.sh` first.
-That will copy your custom native binaries from `robovm/vm/target/binaries` to `robovm/vm/binaries` for distribution.

 ## Building the native VM libraries
 RoboVM has quite a bit of native C/C++ code in it.
 Before you can start working on RoboVM, you'll first have to build this native code locally: